lojik-ng/sqlite-vec-example/README.md

 run npm start
 ```

-Its bacically self explanatory when you check the code and its also verbosely commented.
+Its basically self explanatory when you check the code and its also verbosely commented.

 [https://github.com/asg017/sqlite-vec](https://github.com/asg017/sqlite-vec)